AminMirlohii/AminMirlohii/README.md

 ## About Me
 I build full-stack applications with a focus on data, backend systems, and machine learning.
+Lately I’ve been spending a lot of time building projects and getting more comfortable with how real applications are structured, especially on the backend side.
+I enjoy working with APIs, handling data, and turning ideas into something that actually runs.

 ## Skills
 Python • JavaScript • React • Flask • APIs • Data Analysis • Machine Learning